 By P.K.
 Daniel

-Cow’s milk is a natural source of 16 essential nutrients.
+Milk is a natural source of 16 essential nutrients.
 An 8-ounce serving of nonfat milk provides about 30 percent of the recommended daily value (DV) of calcium, 8.25 grams of protein and is usually fortified with 45 percent of the recommended daily allowance (RDA) of vitamin D.

-Today, grocery-store aisles are stocked with milk replacements – soy, almond, rice, hemp and coconut milk – that come close to filling the nutritional void.
+People with milk allergy face challenges in making sure these essential nutrients are part of their diet.
+The good news is, grocery store aisles are stocked with milk replacements – soy, almond, rice, hemp and coconut milk – that come close to filling the nutritional void.

 Milk alternatives vary in calories and other nutritional content, but most are enriched with comparable calcium and vitamin D levels, says Bob Geng, MD, pediatric allergist and immunologist at Rady Children’s Hospital-San Diego.